Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 A video doorbell (also known as a smart doorbell) was once reserved for us tech nerds, but the convenience and added security they bring has seen a huge growth in the demand for them.

-If you’re planning to add a video doorbell to your front porch, we’ve put together this guide with our top recommendations and some helpful buying advice.
+If you’re planning to add a video doorbell to your front porch, I’ve put together this guide with my top recommendations and some helpful buying advice.

 Things to Know